 Note: Individuals who select a practicum site located more than 150 miles from the selected training site will be charged an additional fee to cover reasonable transportation expenses associated with on-site visits.

-The Northeast Montessori Institute conducts the Early Childhood courses on the North Shore of Boston, Massachusetts, on the campus of Gordon College, which is located just north of Boston in the town of Wenham.
+The Northeast Montessori Institute normally conducts the Early Childhood courses on the North Shore of Boston, Massachusetts, on the campus of Gordon College, which is located just north of Boston in the town of Wenham.
 Due to the on-going pandemic, courses for 2020-21 and 2021-22 have been 100% online.
 The 2022-23 credential program has been designed as a blended delivery model with both online and in-residence classes, to be based on current AMS and MACTE guidelines, together with the health safety guidelines of both Gordon College and government recommendations.